Singular Optimal Controls for Stochastic Recursive Systems under Convex Control Constraint: Concluding remarks

 \item The matrices $K,G$ are deterministic.
 It is also interesting to extend this restriction to time varying matrices, even the generator $b,\sigma ,f$ involving the singular control.
 Whenever the coefficients are random, the H-J-B inequality will become stochastic PDEs.
 No doubt, stochastic viscosity solution will be applied.
 For this direction, reader can refer to Buckdahn, Ma \cite{BM1, BM2}, Peng \cite{PengSHJB} and Qiu \cite{Qiu}.

-\item As for the general cases, \textit{i.e.}, the control regions are assumed to be nonconvex and both the drift and diffusion terms depend on the control variable.
-Indeed, such a mathematical model, from view point of application, is more reasonable and urgent in many real-life problems (for instance, queueing systems in heavy traffic and some finance models for which the controls may impact the uncertainty, \textit{etc}).
-In near future, we shall remove the condition of convex control region, employing the idea developed by Zhang et al. \cite{ZZgen}.
+\item As for the general cases, \textit{i.e.}, the control regions are assumed to be non-convex and both the drift and diffusion terms depend on the control variable.
+Indeed, such a mathematical model, from view point of application, is more reasonable and urgent in many real-life problems (for instance, some finance models in which the controls may impact the uncertainty, \textit{etc}).
+In near future, we shall remove the condition of convex control region, employing the idea developed by Zhang et al. \cite {ZZgen}.
 It is worth mentioning that the analysis in \cite{ZZgen} is much more complicated.
 Some new and useful tools, such as the multilinear function valued stochastic processes, the BSDE for these processes are introduced.
 Hence, it will be interesting to borrow these tools to investigate the singular optimal controls problems for FBSDEs, which will definitely promote and enrich the theories of FBSDEs. \end{itemize}